typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ## Deploy ConductR into DC/OS cluster

-Obtain the ConductR's application definition JSON from the [[download page|https://www.lightbend.com/product/conductr/download]].
+Obtain the ConductR's application definition JSON.

+> In order to obtain the JSON required for installations of ConductR on DC/OS then please [contact our sales department](https://www.lightbend.com/company/contact).
+To evaluate ConductR in general then [please visit our product page](http://www.lightbend.com/products/conductr) which provides instructions on getting started.
+Otherwise if you are looking to use ConductR for free from a development perspective then please [head over to our developer section](DevQuickStart).

 Post the JSON to Marathon.
 This can be done using json mode of the 'create application' dialog.
 Refer to Marathon's documentation for deployment steps given the application definition JSON.